 We are currently developing facial recognition technology and a new type of payment solution combined into the blockchain structure.- Jason Daniel Paul Philip, ABBC Foundation’s CEO

 “We are planning to run online-shopping platforms as well as a crypto exchange platform as well.
 We have many developers and designers working on our project since last year in many parts of the world.
-Our office is in Dubai, but we are most likely to be a global organization based on many countries and many cultures,” Philip has added.
+Our office is in Dubai, but we are most likely to be a global organization based on many countries and cultures,” Philip added.